Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 - On average, updates were more likely to remove hardening features than add them.

-- MIPS is both the most common CPU architecture and least hardened on average.
+- MIPS is both the most common CPU architecture and the least hardened on average.

-- There are a large number of duplicate binaries across multiple vendors, indicating a common build system or toolchain.
+- There are numerous duplicate binaries across multiple vendors, indicating a common build system or toolchain.

 The Bitcoin monitoring project by the Karlsruher Institute for Technology measures the activity in the Bitcoin network.
 They report about the origin of peers (ASN, country), the software version used, and report about block and transaction propagation delay.